marlonespelho/pokemon_flutter_app/README.md

 ### Integration Tests
 - To run the integration tests, use the following guide:
-    - Change the access key for NASA API in the `lib/config.dart` file;
     - Run the command `flutter test integration_test` in your IDE;

 ### Unit Tests